Croxley tube station: History

-Metropolitan Line Extension
+Aborted Metropolitan Line extension

-The Croxley Rail Link is a railway engineering project which would have resulted in the Watford branch services on the London Underground's Metropolitan line being diverted at Baldwins Lane from the current terminus at Watford tube station onto the alignment of the disused Watford and Rickmansworth Railway between Croxley Green railway station and Watford High Street stations before continuing to Watford Junction.
-The diversion would require the construction of a viaduct over the Grand Union Canal, River Gade and the A412.
+The Croxley Rail Link was a railway engineering project which would have resulted in the Watford branch services on the London Underground's Metropolitan line being diverted at Baldwins Lane from the current terminus at Watford tube station onto the alignment of the disused Watford and Rickmansworth Railway between Croxley Green railway station and Watford High Street stations before continuing to Watford Junction.
+The diversion would have required the construction of a viaduct over the Grand Union Canal, River Gade and the A412.

 On 25 January 2017, the Watford Observer newspaper published an update on the Croxley Rail Link confirming work had stopped as there was an ongoing funding issue.

+Services

+Croxley station is on the Watford branch of the Metropolitan line in London fare zone 7.
+It is between Watford to the north and Moor Park to the south.